zviadm/walle/benchmarks.md

 fully wiped and replaced with a clean node.
 * p999 latencies went from ~50ms to ~100ms.
 Still very stable.
 * Full backfill finished in <45 minutes.
 Backfilled at a rate of 65-70 MB/s.

+### Steady state, with trimming

+This experiment was run for 24hr time period to make sure performance would be stable even with large datasets that continue to be periodically trimmed.
+Periodic trimming of old data is pretty cheap and doesn't have noticeable effects on either throughput or tail latencies.

 # Performance considerations